tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 The AEM as a Cloud Service SDK includes the recommended Dispatcher Tools version, that facilitates configuring, validating and simulating Dispatcher locally.
 Dispatcher Tools is comprised of:

-+ a baseline set of Apache HTTP Web server and Dispatcher configuration files, located in `.../DispatcherSDKvx.x.x/src`
++ a baseline set of Apache HTTP Web server and Dispatcher configuration files, located in `.../dispatcher-sdk-x.x.x/src`
-+ a configuration validator CLI tool, located at `.../DispatcherSDKvx.x.x/bin/validator`
++ a configuration validator CLI tool, located at `.../dispatcher-sdk-x.x.x/bin/validator`
-+ a configuration deployment CLI tool, located at `.../DispatcherSDKvx.x.x/bin/docker_run`
++ a configuration deployment CLI tool, located at `.../dispatcher-sdk-x.x.x/bin/docker_run`
 + a Docker image that runs Apache HTTP Web server with the Dispatcher module

 ## Prerequisites

 1. Install Experience Manager Publish QuickStart on the local develop machine.
    + Optionally, install the AEM reference web site on AEM Publish.
 This web site is used in this tutorial to visualize a working Dispatcher.
-1. Install and start [Docker](https://www.docker.com/) v18.03+ on the local development machine.
+1. Install and start the latest version of [Docker](https://www.docker.com/) (v18.03+) on the local development machine.

 ## Download the Dispatcher Tools (as part of the AEM SDK)